 Tryouts & Evaluations:

-The YAC Girls Travel Team Tryouts are open to all YAC Girls in good standing who are currently in Grades 6th, 7th or 8th grades.
+The YAC Girls Travel Team Tryouts are open to all YAC Girls in good standing who are currently in Grades 5th to 8th grades.

-The YAC will schedule 3 (three) separate 90 minute travel evaluation with dates in the February to early March time frame.
-In an effort to minimize conflicts, players are required to attend 2(two) of the 3 evaluations, but we highly encourage players to attend all 3.
+The YAC will schedule up to (3) separate 90 minute travel evaluation with dates in mid November.
+In an effort to minimize conflicts, players are required to attend (2) of the (3) evaluations, but we highly encourage players to attend all (3).

 All evaluations will be conducted by independent evaluators.

 Players will be evaluated on several criteria not limited to: